HappySeaFox/sail/EXAMPLES.md

 //
 io.with_stream(my_data_source_pointer);

-// Setup reading, seeking, flushing etc. callbacks for our custom I/O source.
+// Setup loading, seeking, flushing etc. callbacks for our custom I/O source.
 // All of them must be set.
 //
 io.with_read(io_my_data_source_read)